 As for what to do on Huahine, visitors have their pick of white sand beaches, as well as the chance to dive and snorkel, kite surf, hike and even explore one of the largest archeological areas of French Polynesia, found near the village of Maeva.

 Taha'a is only accessible by a short boat ride from sister island Raiatea — but it’s an island that shouldn’t be missed on a trip to French Polynesia.
 Known as the Vanilla Island, Taha'a grows close to 80 percent of all vanilla produced in French Polynesia.
-Arrange a trip to Vallee de la Vanille vanilla farm through your accommodation to see how the fragrant spice is grown and harvested.
+Arrange a trip to Vallee de la Vanille vanilla farm through your accommodation to see how the fragrant spice is grown and harvested and buy some to take home with you.

 Raiatea, known as the Sacred Island, is the second largest island in French Polynesia next to Tahiti.
 The name Raiatea translates to "faraway heaven" and it is said to be the first Polynesian island to be populated.
 Raiatea shares its lagoon with sister island Taha'a, meaning if you visit one, it’s pretty easy to also include a visit to the other.
 If you plan on seeing the islands of Tahiti by boat, the island is home to many sailboat and yacht charter companies, including Tahiti Yacht Charter.
 Raiatea’s large, protected lagoon makes it one of the best islands in French Polynesia for sailing, deep-sea fishing and scuba diving.
 This is also where you can visit Taputapuātea, a sacred meeting ground recently named a UNESCO World Heritage Site.